Malleable scheduling beyond identical machines: Introduction

 \subsection{Related Work}

-The problem of malleable job scheduling on identical machines has been studied thoroughly for more than three decades~\cite{TWY92, DL89, LT94, MRT99, MRT07, BKMTW06, JL17}.
-For the case of non-monotonic jobs, i.e., jobs that do not satisfy the monotonic work condition, Du and Leung~\cite{DL89} show that the problem is strongly NP-hard for more than $5$ machines, while in terms of approximation, Turek, Wolf and Yu~\cite{TWY92} provide the first 2-approximation algorithm for the same version of the problem.
-For the case of monotonic tasks, Mouni{\'{e}}, Rapine and Trystram~\cite{MRT07} propose a $\frac{3}{2}$-approximation algorithm for makespan minimization of malleable tasks on identical machines, improving on the $\sqrt{3}$-approximation provided by the same authors \cite{MRT99}.
-In addition, Jansen and Porkolab~\cite{JP02} provide a PTAS for the case of fixed number of machines.
-In \cite{DLM06}, the authors provide a $\frac{5}{4}$-approximation algorithm for scheduling identical monotonic malleable tasks, while a great amount of work \cite{MP14, JZ06, BKMTW06} considers the problem of scheduling malleable jobs with preemption and/or under precedence constraints.
-An interesting alternative approach to the general problem is that of Srinivasa, Prasanna, and Musicus~\cite{SM91}, who consider a continuous version of malleable tasks and develop an exact algorithm based on optimal control theory under certain assumptions on the processing time functions.
+The problem of malleable job scheduling on identical machines has been studied thoroughly for more than three decades.
+For the case of non-monotonic jobs, i.e., jobs that do not satisfy the monotonic work condition, Du and Leung~\cite{DL89} show that the problem is strongly NP-hard for more than $5$ machines, while in terms of approximation, Turek, Wolf and Yu~\cite{TWY92} provided the first 2-approximation algorithm for the same version of the problem.
+Jansen and Porkolab~\cite{JP02} devised a PTAS for instances with a constant number of machines, which was later extended by Jansen and Th\"ole~\cite{JT10} to a PTAS for the case that the number of machines is polynomial in the number of jobs.

+For the case of monotonic jobs, Mouni{\'{e}}, Rapine and Trystram~\cite{MRT07} propose a $\frac{3}{2}$-approximation algorithm, improving on the $\sqrt{3}$-approximation provided by the same authors~\cite{MRT99}.
+Recently, Jansen and Land~\cite{JL17} gave an FPTAS for the case that $|\M| \geq 8 |\J|/\varepsilon$.
+Together with the approximation scheme for polynomial number of machines in~\cite{JL17}, this implies a PTAS for scheduling monotonic malleable jobs on identical machines.

+Several papers also consider the problem of scheduling malleable jobs with preemption and/or under precedence constraints~\cite{BKMTW06, JZ06, MP14}.
+An interesting alternative approach to the general problem is that of Srinivasa Prasanna, and Musicus~\cite{SM91}, who consider a continuous version of malleable tasks and develop an exact algorithm based on optimal control theory under certain assumptions on the processing time functions.
 While the problem of malleable scheduling on identical machines is very well understood, this is not true for malleable extensions of other standard scheduling models, such as unrelated machines or the restricted assignment model.
-We attempt to close this gap by introducing and investigating malleable scheduling with speed-implementable processing time functions.